MetJfreitas/TNA-TSA-Anomaly-2024/README.md

 # TNA-TSA-Anomaly-2024
-Monitoring Sea Surface Temperature (SST) in the Atlantic is vital for predicting Brazil's rainfall, as it affects the Intertropical Convergence Zone (ITCZ) and moisture distribution.
-SST anomalies influence precipitation patterns, making their tracking essential for accurate climate forecasts.

-This Python code analyzes sea surface temperature (SST) anomaly data from a NetCDF file provided by NOAA.
-Here's a breakdown:

-**1. Data Acquisition:**

-- The code first defines a function `download_data` to download the NetCDF file from a specified URL if it doesn't already exist in the `/content/` directory of the Google Colab environment.
-- It uses `wget` for downloading.

-**2. Data Loading and Preprocessing:**

-- The `load_netcdf_data` function reads the NetCDF file using the `netCDF4` library.
-- It extracts SST anomalies, latitudes, longitudes, and time data.
-Crucially, it converts the time variable from numerical values to datetime objects using `nc.num2date`.
-- It defines latitude and longitude ranges for two regions of interest: TNA (Tropical North Atlantic) and TSA (Tropical South Atlantic).

-**3. Regional Mean SST Calculation:**

-- The `mean_sst_in_region` function calculates the mean SST anomaly within a specified region (defined by latitude and longitude ranges).
-It applies masks to the latitude and longitude arrays to select the relevant data.

-**4. Time Series Plotting:**

-- The `plot_sst_difference` function generates plots showing the difference in mean SST anomalies between TNA and TSA.
-- Two plots are generated: One for the last 30 days and another for the entire year present in the data.
-- The plots show the difference in anomalies, as well as individual anomaly time series for TNA and TSA.
-- The x-axis is formatted to show dates clearly.
-The plots include a horizontal line at 0 for reference, a legend, gridlines, and source/climatology information.

-**5. Anomaly Variation Analysis:**

-- The code then analyzes the SST anomaly *variation* over a period of 7 days.
-It calculates the difference between the SST anomaly on the last day of the data and the SST anomaly 7 days prior.
-- `mean_variation_in_region` calculates the mean variation for TNA and TSA regions.

-**6. Map Plotting:**

-- The `plot_anomaly_variation` function creates a map visualizing the 7-day SST anomaly variation.
-- Uses `cartopy` to create a map with coastlines and oceans.
-- A colormap (blue to white to red) represents the magnitude and direction of the anomaly variation.
-- The TNA and TSA regions are highlighted with colored boxes.
-The average variations in these regions are shown with text labels on the plot.
-- Source and reference climatology are added.

-**7. Main Execution Block:**

-- The `if os.path.exists(file_path):` block checks if the downloaded file exists.
-- The core analysis (loading data, calculating anomalies, creating plots) happens inside this block.
-- Error handling is in place to print an error message if the file does not exist.

-**In summary:** The code downloads NOAA SST anomaly data, calculates regional mean anomalies and their variations over time, and generates plots to visualize these trends.
-The visualizations include both time series and spatial maps, making the data analysis more comprehensive.
+Monitoring Sea Surface Temperature (SST) anomalies in the Atlantic is crucial for predicting rainfall in Brazil, given its influence on the Intertropical Convergence Zone (ITCZ) and moisture distribution.
+SST anomalies play a significant role in shaping precipitation patterns, making their tracking essential for accurate climate forecasts.

+The following Python code analyzes SST anomaly data obtained from a NetCDF file provided by NOAA.
+Below is a structured breakdown of the key components of the code:

+## **1. Data Acquisition**

+The NOAA provides daily SST anomalies accessible at: [NOAA OISST](https://psl.noaa.gov/data/gridded/data.noaa.oisst.v2.highres.html).

+### Key Information:
+- **Climatology**: Anomalies are calculated relative to a climatological baseline from 1971 to 2000.
+- **Temporal Coverage**:
+  - Daily values: September 1981 - September 2024
+  - Weekly values: September 1981 - September 2024
+  - Monthly values: September 1981 - September 2024
+  - Long-term monthly average (1991-2020)
+- **Spatial Coverage**: Covers a global grid with 0.25 degrees latitude x 0.25 degrees longitude (1440 x 720 points).
+- **Limits**: Ranges from 89.875°S to 89.875°N, and 0.125°E to 359.875°E.
+- **Update Frequency**: Daily
+- **File Format and Size**: Compliant with CF metadata standard in NetCDF4 format.

+### Data Download Function:
+- The `download_data` function uses `wget` to download the NetCDF file from a specified URL if it’s not already present in the `/content/` directory of the Google Colab environment.

+## **2. Data Loading and Preprocessing**

+- The `load_netcdf_data` function reads the NetCDF file utilizing the `netCDF4` library.
+- It extracts valuable attributes including:
+  - SST anomalies,
+  - Latitude and longitude data,
+  - Time data, converting numerical values to datetime objects using `nc.num2date`.
+- Latitude and longitude ranges are defined for two focal regions: TNA (Tropical North Atlantic) and TSA (Tropical South Atlantic).

+## **3. Regional Mean SST Calculation**

+### TNA and TSA Definitions:
+- **TNA** (Tropical North Atlantic): SST anomalies are calculated within the boundary 55°W - 15°W and 5°N - 25°N. For specifics, check [NOAA TNA Info](https://stateoftheocean.osmc.noaa.gov/sur/atl/tna.php).

+- **TSA** (Tropical South Atlantic): SST anomalies pertain to the Gulf of Guinea in the eastern South Tropical Atlantic, defined by 30°W - 10°E and 20°S - 0°.
+More details available at [NOAA TSA Info](https://stateoftheocean.osmc.noaa.gov/sur/atl/tsa.php).

+### Mean SST Calculation:
+- The `mean_sst_in_region` function computes the mean SST anomaly for the designated regions by applying masks based on latitude and longitude.

+## **4. Time Series Plotting**

+- The `plot_sst_difference` function visualizes the difference in mean SST anomalies between TNA and TSA.
+- It generates two plots:
+  - One for the last 30 days,
+  - Another covering the entire year available in the dataset.
+- The plots feature:
+  - Anomalies with respect to time,
+  - A reference line at zero for context,
+  - Legends and gridlines for clarity,
+  - Source and climatology information.

+## **5. Anomaly Variation Analysis**

+- The code analyzes SST anomaly *variation* over a 7-day period, measuring the change between the SST anomaly on the final day of the data against the anomaly from 7 days prior.
+- The mean variation for TNA and TSA is computed using the `mean_variation_in_region`.

+## **6. Map Plotting**

+- The `plot_anomaly_variation` function employs `cartopy` for mapping the 7-day SST anomaly variation.
+- Features include:
+  - Coastline and ocean delineation,
+  - A colormap representing the magnitude and direction of the anomaly variation,
+  - Highlighted boxes for TNA and TSA regions with text labels for average values,
+  - Source and climatology references displayed.

+## **7. Main Execution Block**

+- The block wraps the main execution logic, verifying the existence of the downloaded file with `if os.path.exists(file_path):`.
+- It encompasses the core analysis steps (data loading, mean calculation, plotting) and includes error handling to output a message if the file is missing.

+---

+## **Summary**
+This code enables users to download, analyze, and visualize NOAA SST anomaly data effectively.